peterb12/A-Tour-Of-Haskell/Week3.md

 I told you in the last chapter that pattern matching was more powerful than what we were using it for.
 Now I'm going to prove it.
 Pattern matching doesn't just act like a souped-up conditional, it also allows us to **break a list up into smaller parts** (and not just lists, either.)
 We call this "destructuring" the data.

 The specific bit of syntax we need is the `:` operator, which you'll remember is what we use to build a list in the first place.
-Put simply, if you have a list like ['A', 'B', 'C', 'D'] and you pattern-match it with something like (first:rest), then `first` will be bound to the first element of the list, and `rest` will bind to the rest of the list.
+Put simply, if you have a list like ['A', 'B', 'C', 'D'] and you pattern-match it with something like `(first : rest)`, then `first` will be bound to the first element of the list, and `rest` will bind to the rest of the list.
 The names of our bindings aren't important -- try this in the REPL:

 ```
 >  testList